edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help         help for ssh
-      --key string   the path to an existing ssh public key
+      --key string   the path to an existing SSH public key
 ```

 ### Options inherited from parent commands